Republic of Ireland national football team: 2008–2019: Trapattoni, O'Neill, and McCarthy's return

 The 2018 World Cup qualification draw took place on 25 July 2015 when the team were drawn in Group D against Austria, Georgia, Moldova, Serbia and Wales.
-Ireland started qualifying strongly with a hard-fought 2–2 draw away to Serbia preceding two impressive victories over Georgia and Moldova.
+Ireland started qualifying with a 2–2 draw away to Serbia preceding victories over Georgia and Moldova.

 On 12 November 2016, Ireland beat Austria in Vienna to go top of the 2018 World Cup qualifying group.
 However, a run of three draws against Wales, Austria and Georgia followed by a devastating 1–0 loss at home to Serbia looked to have diminished any chances of the Republic of Ireland qualifying for the 2018 World Cup.
 The Republic of Ireland were soon back on form however after securing a 2–0 victory at home to Moldova thanks to a brace from Daryl Murphy.

 On 9 October 2017, Ireland defeated Wales 1–0 in Cardiff to qualify for the qualification play-offs after a James McClean goal fired Ireland to second place in the group.
 They went on to play Denmark in the play-offs.

 In the first leg of the play-offs on 11 November, Ireland drew 0–0 against Denmark in Copenhagen.
 In the second leg on 14 November in Dublin, Ireland lost 5–1 to Denmark after taking the lead in the game.
 Shane Duffy's early header looked to have given the Republic of Ireland hope in qualifying for their first World Cup since 2002, however, an Andreas Christensen goal, a Christian Eriksen hat-trick and a late Nicklas Bendtner penalty shattered Irish dreams.

 Ireland competed in the first UEFA Nations League from September to November in 2018 and went on to finish bottom of their group, picking up just two points in two 0–0 draws against Denmark and were relegated to League C for the 2020–21 UEFA Nations League.

 On 21 November 2018, Martin O'Neill and Roy Keane left their posts with the Ireland senior team following a run of poor results.